Search

 Episode Transcript

-Tara May Hi there!
+Tara May: Hi there!
 In today’s episode of On the Verge, we have Rebecca Beam with us.
 Rebecca Beam is founder and CEO of Zavikon.
 Prior to launching Zavikon, she was a founding advisory member launching MindSpark, whose mission was to train and employ adults on the autism spectrum into technology careers.
-Rebecca was then president of the US. operations, leading the US. expansion and driving growth.
-When MindSpark was acquired by Auticon.
+Rebecca was then president of the US. operations, leading the US. expansion and driving growth when MindSpark was acquired by Auticon.
 As a veteran of the tech sector, Rebecca’s career has included senior leadership roles, sourcing and developing human capital with high-demand skillsets for the area’s leading tech firms, including Fortune 100 and 500 brands.
-Rebecca believes there is a job out there for everyone to apply their talents and skills in a meaningful way, and she is dedicated to being a bridge to an inclusive working world.
+Rebecca believes there is a job out there for everyone to apply their talents and skills [to] in a meaningful way, and she is dedicated to being a bridge to an inclusive working world.
 Rebecca, thank you so much for joining us today.

 Rebecca Beam Thank you for having me.
 I’m excited to be here.